ku9nov/faynoSync/API.md

 ### Update App

-Update existing app.
+Update existing specific app.

 :warning: You can't change `app_name` and `version`.
 They are used only for correct searching.

-`POST /update`
+`POST /apps/update`

 Optional with `channel`, `publish`, `platform`, `arch` and `changelog`: